DUNE/dune-justin/docs/security_model.md

 # justIN security model

-**This model will be fully deployed once the transition to the DUNE global pool and the dedicated justIN schedd is complete.**

 justIN has three largely independent security systems: how users are authenticated and receive DUNE group memberships; how justIN decides what it will do on behalf of a particular user; and how credentials are supplied to